juergenweb/FrontendForms/README.md

 $select->addOption('Value 1', '1');
 $select->addOption('Value 2', '2');
 ```
 By adding the addEmptyOption() method, the first option in line will not be selected by default.
 You do not need to add a text inside the parenthesis.
-By default "-" will be shown.
+By default, "-" will be shown.
 Just add it to your select to see how it works.

 #### setOptionsFromField() for select multiple, radio multiple, checkbox multiple and datalist input fields